Defining ‘A Good Man’

 First, I had to wait to get Mom alone.
-Did Earl’s right eye still cause a lot of pain, I asked?
+Did Earl’s right eye still cause a lot of pain, I asked.
 Would he be interested in reading more about Governor Richardson?
 And what about his latest eye surgery?
 Had Earl adjusted to reading with only one eye?

-Earl suffered from ocular angina and neovascular glaucoma – the result of a blocked carotid artery that spared him from stroke but eventually cost him his right eye.
+Earl suffered from ocular angina and neovascular glaucoma – the result of a blocked carotid artery that spared him from a stroke but eventually cost him his right eye.
 He’d battled pressure and pain in his eye for years and recently undergone a series of shots to deaden both the pain and, finally, his eye.